bitcoin-crazy/another-plasma6-coin/README.md

 [2] $ curl -s https://api.binance.com/api/v3/ticker/price | tr '{' '\n' | egrep '[A-Z]USDT' | wc -l
 ```

-If you are interested in CoinGecko, see the branch `ap6c-1.2.1-coingecko-archived` on this Git repository.
+If you are interested in CoinGecko, see the branch [`ap6c-1.2.1-coingecko-archived`](https://github.com/bitcoin-crazy/another-plasma6-coin/tree/ap6c-1.2.1-coingecko-archived) on this Git repository or download the [version 1.2](https://github.com/bitcoin-crazy/another-plasma6-coin/releases/tag/v1.2).

 This applet will show the price of coins in toolbar and it has the following resources and features: